arjshiv/blaze-sql-mcp-server/README.md

 # BlazeSQL MCP Server

-This project implements a Model Context Protocol (MCP) server that acts as a proxy to the BlazeSQL Natural Language Query API.
+This project implements a Model Context Protocol (MCP) server using the `@modelcontextprotocol/sdk` that acts as a proxy to the BlazeSQL Natural Language Query API.
 It allows MCP-compatible clients (like Cursor, Claude 3 with tool use, the MCP Inspector, etc.) to interact with BlazeSQL using natural language.

 ## Features

+*   Built using the modern `McpServer` helper class from the MCP SDK.
 *   Exposes the BlazeSQL Natural Language Query API as an MCP tool named `blazesql_query`.
+*   Uses `zod` for robust validation of tool input parameters.
 *   Handles API key authentication securely via environment variables.
 *   Communicates with clients using the standard MCP stdio transport.

 ## Workflow Diagram

-This diagram shows the sequence of interactions when a client uses the `blazesql_query` tool:
+This diagram shows the sequence of interactions when a client uses the `blazesql_query` tool (Note: The internal server logic now uses `McpServer` which simplifies tool registration compared to the low-level handlers shown in the diagram):

 ```mermaid
 sequenceDiagram